 Next Wave Youth Education

 Blue Ocean is devoted to educating kids of all ages about the wonders of the ocean and the need to protect it.
 Our collective educational efforts are called the Next Wave Youth Education Program.
-Next Wave consists of several components: a seasonal collaboration with Long Island Aquarium, and classes at Stony Brook University’s Center for Communicating Science and School of Marine and Atmospheric Sciences.
+Dr. Carl Safina, Blue Ocean’s founding president, teaches classes at Stony Brook University’s Center for Communicating Science and in the School of Marine and Atmospheric Sciences.

 Blue Ocean Research & Conservation